suppetia/qm-dish/README.md

 ### Building the package
 On Unix-based systems:
 1. Make sure to have the following tools installed:
-   1. A working [Python](https://www.python.org/) solution and the python virtual environment package [venv](https://docs.python.org/3/library/venv.html) (on Unix systems this needs to be installed separately).
+   1. A working [Python](https://www.python.org/) (version < 3.12) solution and the python virtual environment package [venv](https://docs.python.org/3/library/venv.html) (on Unix systems this needs to be installed separately).
    2. The following Python packages [pip](https://pypi.org/project/pip/), [build](https://pypi.org/project/build/)
    3. *(optionally)* For increased performance it is highly recommended to compile an included fortran script.
 For that the following is required
       1. The Fortran compiler [gfortran](https://gcc.gnu.org/fortran/)